-On Sunday i went to a small hidden spot to check if the blackberries were ripe for foraging.
-It is behind the playing field in the Bornitzstraße and you stumble very quick into dozens of blackberry bushes.
-No one was there and i started with the foraging until the small thought got bigger and bigger: “Is it safe to eat at this place?
-This was an industrial area, so aren’t they polluted?”.
-That question wandered through my mind and on the first sight there is trash here and there (although not in the front area), but was there a better way to find out if it was safe to eat?
+On Sunday, I went to a small hidden spot to check if the blackberries were ripe for foraging.
+It’s behind the playing field on Bornitzstraße, and you quickly stumble into dozens of blackberry bushes.
+No one was around, so I started picking - until a small thought grew bigger: “Is it safe to eat here?
+This was an industrial area - aren’t the berries polluted?”
+That question kept nagging at me.
+There’s some trash here and there (though not right at the front), but is there a better way to find out if it’s safe to eat?

-For more hints i checked for pollution measurements and found the one just a street further, where the Dong Xuan Center is.
-In GDR times there was the VEB Elektrokohle2 and the pollutant measurement found much relics from that time:
+Looking for more hints, I checked for pollution measurements and found one just a street away, at the Dong Xuan Center.
+In GDR times, there was the VEB Elektrokohle2, and pollutant measurements found plenty of relics from that era:

-So if that area was highly contaminated, then the other area could be too.
-So i looked at old maps to find out what was here in the past.
+If that area was highly contaminated, then this one could be too.
+So I looked at old maps to see what used to be here.

 1942